 The movement from opening balances to closing balances during the respective financial years are provided in Notes 5 and 6.

-There have been no transfers between Levels 1, 2 and 3 of the fair value hierarchy during the financial year.
+There were no transfers between Levels 1, 2 and 3 of the fair value hierarchy during the financial year.

-44. SIGNIFICANT EVENT DURING THE FINANCIAL YEAR
+42. SIGNIFICANT EVENTS DURING AND SUBSEQUENT TO THE END OF THE FINANCIAL YEAR